Shadyteal2/image-hosting/README.md

 1. **Compress Images**: Save storage space by converting heavy PNGs/JPGs to WebP format.
 2. **Auto-Host**: Get direct links for your website, GitHub README, or portfolio without manual uploads.
 3. **Speed Up Workflow**: Drag-and-drop multiple images, let them optimize in parallel, and push them to your repo in one click! ⚡
+4. Personally i use it for hosting screenshots of apps/tools/sites/softwares...

 ---